bcgov/aqwarnings/frontend/warnings/2025-10-30_Issue_PM25_Golden.md

 :::

 {{< inline_alert_start>}}

-Please see the [PDF version of this Air Quality Warning](/2025-10-30_Issue_PM25_Golden.pdf) for the statutory decision-maker sign-off.
+Please see the [PDF version of this Air Quality Warning](2025-10-30_Issue_PM25_Golden.pdf) for statutory decision-maker sign-off.

 {{< inline_alert_end >}}

 The Ministry of Environment and Parks in collaboration with the Interior